Code of Conduct:

 The examples of proscribed conduct set forth in this code of conduct are illustrative and should not be read as a comprehensive list.
 Nor, however, should this code be interpreted to cover any general category of behavior not mentioned herein unless that conduct is otherwise prohibited by law.

 1. Dishonesty.
 Dishonesty, such as cheating, plagiarism, misrepresenting of oneself or an organization, knowingly furnishing false information to the University, or omitting relevant or necessary information to gain a benefit, to injure, or to defraud is prohibited.

 2. Drugs.
-Use, possession, production, manufacture, sale, possession with intent to sell, trafficking or distribution of narcotics, dangerous drugs or controlled substances, as defined in KRS Chapter 218A, including marijuana, drug related activities, including those involving drug paraphernalia, anabolic steroids and non-prescription drugs except as expressly permitted by law is prohibited.
+Use, possession, production, manufacture, sale, possession with intent to sell, trafficking or distribution of narcotics, dangerous drugs or controlled substances, as defined in KRS Chapter 218A.
+Specific violations related to this code include, but are not limited to marijuana, drug paraphernalia, anabolic steroids, dispensing prescription or prescription drug not prescribed to the student; driving while impaired by any drug, whether it be legal or illegal; and drug related activities used to induce an altered state is strictly prohibited.
 The manufacture or distribution or attempted manufacture or distribution of narcotics, dangerous drugs, or controlled substances on or off University property is prohibited.

 a.
 Any student with a violation of the Drug Policy while enrolled at the institution may be removed from student housing and / or suspended from the University.
 Any student who is found to be manufacturing or distributing drugs on or off campus may be suspended or expelled from the University.